Code-Mysterio/country_lister/README.md

 ### Description of features I'd like to add if I had more time.
 If I had enough time, features I'll like to incorporate into the app include;
 - implement the search function on the app.
-- Create a details page that displays information about a selected or searched country.
-  Add a dark mode to my app.
 - Include a filter function in the app's country list.
 - do a quick unit and widget test for the app.